Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 - Our group facilitator, Kay Welfare, for her patience and genuine efforts to help.
 And for not getting tired to repeat certain points over and over again.
 - Again, Kay Welfare, for sharing her readme with us.
 - https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_two_columns_flex for teaching me how to make two columns for the form
+- https://sentry.io/answers/how-do-i-create-an-html-button-that-acts-like-a-link/ for helping me fix the error which came up in W3C testing that an ```a``` -element may not be the descendant of a ```button``` -element.